Compassionate Advocacy For Child Custody And Child Support

 When Do Courts Consider Awarding Custody To One Parent?

-While courts generally favor joint custody or parenting time, every family situation is different and unique.
+While courts generally favor joint custody or parenting time, every family situation is unique.
 In cases where a child’s safety may be at risk, courts may award sole physical custody to one parent.
-For example, if a parent has a history of family violence or substance abuse the court will consider awarding sole physical custody or parenting time to only one parent.
+For example, if a parent has a history of family violence or substance abuse, the court will consider awarding sole physical custody or parenting time to only one parent.

 I am a dedicated child custody attorney who will always advocate for your child’s best interests and your child custody goals.
 You can rely on me to ensure that your voice is heard in court and that your child’s voice is heard.